ilmenit/CC65-Advanced-Optimizations/README.md

 * Use proper data structures and algorithms from start  and add caching later.
 * Organize data for fast access:
   * Use "struct of arrays" instead of "array of structs"
-  * Keep arrays under 256 bytes whenever possible
+  * Keep arrays under 256 bytes whenever possible and use "unsigned char" to index them instead of pointers.
   * Use the smallest possible data types
 * Use lookup tables whenever possible
 * Later if needed